polar-app/polar-app/README.md

 - A rework of text highlights for PDFs

-- A new UI for working with pagemarks including dragging and resizing them.

-- Multiple pagemarks per page including fractional pagemarks that can be placed anywhere.

-- Area highlights based on a text box.

 - Thumbnails of highlights (text + area) stored in .json

 - Flashcard integration with Anki support.
 The flashcard UI is mostly complete